Azure-Samples/cognitive-services-speech-sdk/docs/usp-translation.md

 ### Telemetry Messages

 The speech USP protocol defines a set of telemetry messages to be exchanged between client and service.
-Please see [Telemetry schema](https://docs.microsoft.com/en-us/azure/cognitive-services/speech/api-reference-rest/websocketprotocol#telemetry-schema) details.
+See [Telemetry schema](https://docs.microsoft.com/en-us/azure/cognitive-services/speech/api-reference-rest/websocketprotocol#telemetry-schema) details.

-**NOTE** Currently, the translation team is working on intrumentation spec for the translation service.
+**NOTE** Currently, the translation team is working on instrumentation spec for the translation service.
 Further discussions are need how to define telemetry messages for translation and how to align with the speech telemetry messages.

 ### Management Messages